mkingsnorth/flowify_docs/docs/preferences.rst

 Delete old Flowify Object
 ---------------------------------------

-By default the add-on will always delete the old Flowify object whilst running.
-This can be disabled so the original object is retained as well.
+When enabled the add-on will always delete the old Flowify object of the same name whilst running.
+If disabled the original object is retained.